Mark G. Frank: Communication Science Center

-Research & publications
+Research and publications

 Frank has published numerous research papers and articles on facial expressions, emotion, and interpersonal deception with titles including "Facing Facts: Not all lies are created equal" and "Research methods in detecting deception research."
 Much of this work was funded by The National Science Foundation, Homeland Security, and the Department of Defense.

-Dr. Frank coauthored and edited the book Nonverbal Communication: Science and applications (2013) with David Matsumoto and Hyi Sung Wang.
+Frank coauthored and edited the book Nonverbal Communication: Science and applications (2013) with David Matsumoto and Hyi Sung Wang.
 The book uses current research on nonverbal communication with chapters written by professional practitioners to provide a text that is useful both in the classroom and in applied settings.
-It presents a true scientist-practitioner model, blending cutting-edge behavioral science with real-world practical experience.
-Dr. Frank is currently working on a project with the transportation security administration.
-He is working on testing the TSA's new behavioral screening program that is planned to be put in effect in 40 major airports around the country.

-Dr. Frank supervised and co-wrote a study on Executing Facial Control During Deception Situations Original Paper along with former graduate student Carolyn M. Hurley.
+Frank supervised and co-wrote a study on "Executing Facial Control During Deception Situations" along with former graduate student Carolyn M. Hurley.
 Published in early 2011 the study examined if test subjects could conceal facial expressions (i.e. eyebrow movements, smiles) on command while under scrutiny by a 'lie catcher'.
 For one of his studies, Frank brought in 60 individuals, 33 female and 27 male, and asked them to either take or not take movie tickets, and then lie about it.
 Some of the subjects were asked to suppress and upper or lower facial activity.
 The results of the experiment came from a frame-by-frame coding of the facial expression, where Frank found that subjects could reduce the facial activity, but never eliminate it.
 The study concluded that liars can reduce their facial actions when under scrutiny, however, they cannot suppress all of them.
-Frank claims, "As a security strategy, there is great significance in observing and interpreting nonverbal behavior during an investigative interview, especially when the interviewee is trying to suppress certain expressions".